helgeholm/vtt-adjust/README.md

 ### adjuster.cues

 Property containing an array of all cues found in .vtt file.
 Array elements are of the form `{ id: <opaque identifier>, start: <start time in milliseconds>, text: <text found in cue> }`.

+The `id`s of these cues are used as references when calling the `move` and `moveAndScale` functions.

 __Example__